 Photography by Angel Tucker

 3000 Chapel View Blvd., Cranston, 944-4900, chapelgrilleri.com.
-Hours Open for dinner every night.
+Hours Open daily for lunch and dinner.
 Reservations suggested.
 Wheelchair accessible.
 Lot and valet parking.
 Cuisine Mediterranean features with an American backbone.
 Capacity 400.
 Vibe Country club mixed with neighborhood hangout.
 Prices Appetizers $6–$19, entrees $14–$33, desserts $7-$8.
 Karen’s picks Plancha sea scallops, lobster and preserved lemon risotto, steaks and chops.

 Key Fair Good Very Good Excellent Half-star